The International Baccalaureate Diploma Programme (IBDP)

 Thursday, 22 September 2016

-The students are preparing for their first IB assessment in derivative calculus.
+The students are preparing for their first IB assessment in differential calculus.
 Using the research concept of non-permanent vertical work-spaces, developed by Dr. Peter Liljedahl of SFU, the students work through problems on the whiteboards that are mounted throughout the classroom.
+For more information about Dr. Liljedahl's research go to his website at: www.peterliljedahl.com

 Friday, 16 September 2016